PhillipJones405/AIE5_Session3/README.md

 #### ❓ QUESTION #1:

 Why do we want to support streaming?
 What about streaming is important, or useful?
+Streaming ensures a more seamless user experience.
+Especially for longer responses it is better for the user experience to begin seeing the response rather than having to wait for the entire response to come back at once.

 ### On Chat Start: